 In 95% of emergencies, bystanders or victims themselves are the first to provide emergency assistance or to perform a rescue.

 Experience proves that basic training in emergency preparedness and disaster survival improves the ability of citizens to survive until assistance arrives.
 The Community Emergency Response Team (CERT) program trains you to prepare for and respond to emergencies in your community.
-The City is a component of the national Citizen Corps Program, which aims to make communities safer, stronger and better prepared through education, training and volunteer service.
+The City of Richmond is a component of the national Citizen Corps Program, which aims to make communities safer, stronger and better prepared through education, training and volunteer service.
 On the local level, the City of Richmond CERT program maintains Mayor Stoney’s commitment to safe communities.

 The Richmond CERT program is based on the Richmond Ready concept.
 The Office of Emergency Management coordinates the CERT Program.